-The purpose of the Northern New Jersey Sanctuary Coalition is to serve as a sponsor for people who have applied for political asylum and been released from federal detention, and for selected other asylum seekers.
+The purpose of the Northern New Jersey Sanctuary Coalition is to serve as a sponsor for people who have applied for political or cultural asylum and been released from federal detention, and for selected other asylum seekers.

 Among the services the Coalition provides are housing, access to medical care, financial support, educational opportunities including language instruction, transportation, social events, liaison with attorneys, and help with job searches and dealing with bureaucratic offices.

 The goal is to help the asylum seekers/asylees establish themselves and achieve durable self-sufficiency, with care and support greatest in the beginning and less as they become increasingly independent and able to support themselves.

 Since 1996, the policy of the Bureau of Immigration and Customs Enforcement (formerly the Immigration and Naturalization Service) has been to detain these individuals in federal detention centers pending the adjudication of their asylum claims.
 Asylum seekers are detained in grim surroundings for periods, some in excess of four years, though they have committed no crimes.
 Recent surveys have shown that the New Jersey jurisdiction is the harshest in the country, with fewer than 3.8% of all detainees released prior to their hearing.

 The Coalition has helped asylum seekers from the former French Congo, Egypt, Kenya, Cameroon, Sierra Leone, the Darfur region of Sudan, Syria, and more recently from Eritrea, Ethiopia,Yemen, India, Togo, Uganda, Palestine, Chad, Nicaragua, and Cuba.